hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 `text: to string! text` this is an equivalent of `text: copy text`

-[9:13:47](#167195962711WUIPv:gitter.im) <hiiamboris (NOT THIS ONE)>: the list is far from exhaustive actually, but the design is sound í ½í¸‰
+[9:13:47](#167195962711WUIPv:gitter.im) <hiiamboris (NOT THIS ONE)>: the list is far from exhaustive actually, but the design is sound ğŸ˜‰

 [9:23:36](#167196021612tUjTG:gitter.im) <bubnenkoff (Dmitry Bubnenkov)>:
 > @bubnenkoff If you have only a few VID styles that resize in simple ways it is not so difficult: